dkdawkins/angular-practice/README.md

   - Adding '--flat' places the generated module into src/app instead of a separate folder
   - Adding '--module=app' registers the generated module in the imports of AppModule

+# Misc.
+JS/TS Notes
+- JS '+' operator converts a string to a number; useful for converting route parameters from strings to numbers

 # Debugging
 - In a browser, you can hit F12 or FN+F12 to view the dev tools